vardhan341/api-docs/rest-api/spaces/coworker.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Get all command available to run for coworker records.
+Get all commands available to run for coworker records.
 {% endapi-method-description %}

 {% api-method-spec %}